gevuong/EventListenr/docs/README.md

 Phase 2: Events (2 days)
 Users can create events
-Events can be created, deleted or edited through the API
+Events can be created through the API
 <!-- Drag and drop functionality for uploading images to events -->
 Events have many tickets
 Users can bookmark/unbookmark events through the API